dubhater/vapoursynth-sangnom/README.md

         *   0:  double frame rate, must call DoubleWeave() before processing
         *   1:  single frame rate, keep top field
         *   2:  single frame rate, keep bottom field

 ***
+*   dh: doubles the height of the input. each line of the input is copied to every other line of the output and the missing lines are interpolated.
+    *   default: False (bool)
+        *   note: if dh=True, it will force all planes to be processed.

+***
 *   aa: the strength of anti-aliasing, this value is considered in 8 bit clip